gabrielyara/gabrielyara/README.md

 ## Other session in my profile
 👩‍💻 Searching oportunities in internship or dev jr.

-🧠 I am learning: Java, Node.js, JavaScript, Spring Boot, CSS, HTML, Python e MYSQL.
+🧠 I am learning: Next.js, JavaScript, CSS e HTML.

 👯‍♀️ I seek to collaborate proactively and communicate.

-🤔 I'm looking for help with Java, SpringBoot and MYSQL.
+🤔 I'm looking for help with Next.Js and React.

 📫 How to contact me in my email.